companieshouse/psc-discrepancies.api.ch.gov.uk/README.md

 - [Git](https://git-scm.com/downloads)
 - [MongoDB](https://www.mongodb.com)

-### Getting Started
+## Installation

-Run the following from the command line to download the repository and change into the directory:
+To download this repository, run the following from the command line and change into the directory:

 ```
 git clone git@github.com:companieshouse/psc-discrepancies.api.ch.gov.uk.git

 cd psc-discrepancies.api.ch.gov.uk
 ```

-## Installation
+### Vagrant

-Installing and running this API requires an update of the `vagrant-development-v2` repository and then running `./clean.sh` and `./setup.sh`.
+Installing and running this API in vagrant requires an update of the `vagrant-development-v2` repository and then running `./clean.sh` and `./setup.sh`.
+### Other Environments

+The API is deployed via Concourse or by the release team.

 ## Usage

-The usage of this API is primarily done via accessing the web app.
-This API is currently not fit for purpose for internal staff, and requires a someone who is obliged to report discrepancies (e.g. bank staff members) to fill and complete the form in the `psc-discrepancies.web.ch.gov.uk` service.
+The usage of this API is primarily through accessing the web app `psc-discrepancies.web.ch.gov.uk`.
+At this time there is no requirement to make this a public API.

 ## Support